Tây Ninh (city): Tourist attractions

+Economics

-Agriculture and manufacturing industry
+Agriculture

-With its vast agricultural land covering over 85% of the natural land area (equivalent to 370,000 ha), favorable hot and humid climate all year round, relatively flat terrain, and the presence of the Vam Co Dong river and Dau Tieng reservoir bed irrigation system, Tay Ninh has excellent natural and climate conditions.
-These factors guarantee a consistent water supply for hundreds of thousands of hectares of agricultural land, making it an ideal location for cultivating a wide range of tropical agricultural products.
-Rubber, sugar cane, and cassava are the most commonly grown crops in Tay Ninh nowadays.
+With its vast agricultural land covering over 85% of the natural land area (equivalent to 370,000 ha), hot and humid climate all year round, relatively flat terrain, and the presence of the Vàm Cỏ Đông River and Dầu Tiếng Reservoir bed irrigation system, the City of Tây Ninh has relatively favourable natural and climate conditions.
+These factors result in a consistent water supply for hundreds of thousands of hectares of agricultural land, making it an ideal location for cultivating a wide range of tropical agricultural product such as Rubber, Sugarcane, and cassava, which are the most commonly grown crops in Tây Ninh nowadays.

+Industry

-Phuoc Dong Industrial Park, one of the largest industrial zone in Vietnam and Southeast Asia, is situated 24 miles away from the city.
+Phước Đồng Industrial Park, one of the largest industrial zone in Vietnam and Southeast Asia, is situated 24 miles away from the city.
 The park covers an area of 2,190 ha and is part of a larger complex spanning 3,285 ha, which includes Go Dau and Trang Bang districts.
 The strategic location of Phuoc Dong complex provides easy access to the Ho Chi Minh City - Moc Bai Expressway, Thanh Phuoc transshipment port, and Moc Bai international border gate.